 Admitted to US 5/29/1819 30th State

 The French explored and settled the area that is now Wisconsin, but the British took charge after the French and Indian War.
 It became a territory of the United States after the Revolutionary War, but the British maintained control until the War of 1812.

 Here are a few interesting facts about Wisconsin:

 - The opening of the Republican Party occurred here, on March 20, 1854, by anti-slavery proponents.

-Harley Davidson Motorcycles started in here.
+Harley Davidson Motorcycles started here.

-Famous people from Wisconsin include: Orson Welles (actor), Harry Houdini (escape artist), Spencer Tracy (actor), Less Paul (inventor of the electric guitar), Frank Lloyd Wright (architect), and many others.
+Famous people from Wisconsin include Orson Welles (actor), Harry Houdini (escape artist), Spencer Tracy (actor), Less Paul (inventor of the electric guitar), Frank Lloyd Wright (architect), and many others.

-Elmer J Burr was born in Neenah, WI, and graduated from Menasha High School.
+Elmer J Burr was born in Neenah, Wisconsin, and graduated from Menasha High School.
 Elmer enlisted in the military after the attack on Pearl Harbor.
 When his training was complete, he was sent to New Guinea.
 A letter from a young lieutenant reported that he had been hit by machine gun fire and was dragged to safety by Elmer.
 When they reached a safe area, the enemy threw a hand grenade that landed next to them.
 Elmer threw himself over it, saving the life of his commander.
 He was posthumously awarded the Medal of Honor.
 Elmer Burr was a selfless hero, sacrificing his own life to save another man.